BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 `cxui` and `cxstdui` libraries.
 The `cxgui` library contains the implementations for the Connect X specific widget interfaces defined in the `cxcustomui` library.

+At this point, `cxexec` is completely decoupled from the concrete UI code, it only uses libraries providing abstractions and is completely UI toolkit agnostic, even at link time.

 #### 4.2.4.
 Final layering strategy (4)
 This layering strategy is only a possible extension of what was